No Incinerator 4 Horsham

 We believe the people of West Sussex and South East Surrey have a right to protect their homes and families.
 We would like the opportunity to present our views at a council debate.
 We believe that Horsham has done its bit in terms of waste handling, with the provision of an MBT facility and huge landfill site.
 We also believe that the plans go against the West Sussex County Council waste directive on several points, but this alone will not stop the leviathan being built.
 We need your help.

-Helen Clarke needs your help with “No Incinerator 4 Horsham”.
-Join Helen and 1,060 supporters today.
+H Clarke needs your help with “No Incinerator 4 Horsham”.
+Join H and 2,027 supporters today.